ganeaflorin/recomovie/README.md

 The application facilitates social interaction by allowing you to search for and befriend other users.
 You are able to see and store your friends' playlists in your own library.

-In order to enchance the user experience, the application is internationalized, having two localizations available: English and Romanian.
+To improve the user experience, the application is internationalized, having two localizations available: English and Romanian.
 Additionally, there is the option to choose between a light and a dark theme.
 Real-time validations are included into the login and registration forms to deliver prompt feedback.

 ## Technologies and architecture